 - This section of the Code is applicable to and governs the standards of conduct of all insolvency practitioners.
-Insolvency practitioners shall take steps to ensure that this section is applied in all professional work relating to liquidation and insolvency appointments, and to any professional work that may lead to such appointments.
-Although such an appointment will be of the insolvency practitioner personally rather than his practice unit, he shall ensure that the standards set out in this section are applied to all members of the engagement team and his practice unit, where appropriate. - The appointments, to which this section of the Code relate, include but are not limited to the following appointments, whether in insolvent or solvent estates: - (a) liquidator, provisional liquidator, special manager, receiver (and manager), trustee in bankruptcy, provisional trustee in bankruptcy, nominee of an individual voluntary arrangement; - (b) administrator, manager, adjudicator or any other similar role, however described in respect of a scheme of arrangement between a company and its creditors; - (c) administrator under the Securities and Futures Ordinance (Cap.
-571); and - (d) examiner in bankruptcy cases under the Official Receiver's Office tender scheme.
+An insolvency practitioner shall take steps to ensure that this section is applied in all professional work relating to liquidation and insolvency appointments, and to any professional work that may lead to such appointments.
+Although such an appointment will normally be of the insolvency practitioner personally rather than his practice, he shall ensure that the standards set out in this section are applied to all members of the insolvency team and his practice, where appropriate. - The appointments, to which this section of the Code refers, include but are not limited to the following appointments, whether in insolvent or solvent estates: - (a) liquidator, provisional liquidator, special manager, receiver (or receiver and manager), trustee in bankruptcy, provisional trustee in bankruptcy, nominee of an individual voluntary arrangement; - (b) administrator, manager, adjudicator or any other similar role, however described in respect of a scheme of arrangement between a company and its creditors; - (c) administrator under the Securities and Futures Ordinance (Cap.
+571); and - (d) appointments to complete preliminary examinations in bankruptcy cases under the Official Receiver's Office tender scheme.